opulo-inc/docs/docs/openpnp/calibration/2-connect-to-machine/index.md

     Unfortunately, from reports we've gotten from users, it seems that not all computer manufacturers include high-quality internal USB hubs.
 The lower quality hubs included in these computers can't handle the bandwidth requirements of two webcams plus the motherboard all on a single USB port.
 If this is the case for your computer, one or both of the webcams will be missing from the configuration list in OpenPnP or any other camera application.

     If you have this problem, you will need to plug at least one of the webcams directly into your computer via a separate USB port.
 Occasionally this can cause the webcam's name to be incorrect, but you'll still be able to select it from the drop-down list with a little trial and error.
+If you decide to plug both cameras directly into your computer, you may need to plug them into different USB hubs to get around data limits.

 !!!
 Note
     More recent LumenPnP machines ship with a more recessed bottom camera, shown below.
 The images in our setup guides mostly show an older mounting solution.
 Simply follow the steps normally unless otherwise noted.
     ![recessed bottom camera](images/new-bottom-camera.jpg)

+!!!
+Tip
+    You may find it easier to calibrate your cameras if you use the optional [Nozzle Holder Flange 3D prints](https://www.printables.com/model/400068-lumenpnp-v3-cp40-nozzle-holder-flange-40mm).

 1. Remove both camera's lens caps.
 They pull up and off.
 (They're already removed in the image below)
   ![Lens cap locations](../5-mm-per-pixel/images/remove-lens-caps.jpg)